Organization & Admin

 Assigning Roles

-2. Click the Edit icon next to the user.
+2. Click the row to edit the user.

-Role changes take effect immediately.
-The user will see updated navigation options on their next page load.
-They do not need to log out and back in.
+Role changes take effect on the user's next page load — they do not need to log out and back in.

 Managing Teams